diku-dk/futhark-website/performance.rst

    :class: performance_graph

 This program simply sums an array of integers.
-We compare the Futhark code to Thrust_, which is a very high-quality C++ library developed by NVIDIA (now maintained as an open source project) for GPU programming in a high-level STL-like style.
+We compare the Futhark code to Thrust_, which is a high-quality C++ library developed by NVIDIA (now maintained as an open source project) for GPU programming in a high-level STL-like style.
 This program resides in a Thrust sweet spot, as it can be expressed as a single reduction with a simple